 - There is a difference between a grant and a loan.
 A grant is money you don’t have to pay back.
 A student loan is money that you borrow and pay back over time.

 - Consider scholarships as part of your education funding formula.
-In addition to Lottery scholarships, each TBR institution has a numerous foundation, departmental and private donor scholarships to choose from.
+In addition to Lottery scholarships, each TBR college has numerous foundation, departmental and private donor scholarships to choose from.
 Simply take note of deadlines and submit the paperwork!